hurt-chelar/1-month-progress/README.md

 Today I'd spent most of my time on learning and understanding how everything fits together and started off with the website clone.
 I have updated the first page of Netflix in the GitHub repo.

+### Day 2

+Today I worked completely on finishing the clone website of Netflix using HTML and  CSS and changed some of the codes that I'd made yesterday as I deleted the images folded and started using the website's own source as the image source.
+I've completed the front pages as well as the 4 pages below it, only the Faq Part is remaining( which is taking time to do since I am only using CSS, for the pop-up options, within 3-4 hours I should be able to finish that also ).
+I also spent some time learning and troubleshooting git, since I was having errors while pushing my repo( i had to clone the repo from GitHub again locally and then push it) -> now I have understood the reason and have fixed it.

+The following as the things that I learned and implemented today :
+Displaying images directly from the website being cloned rather than downloading and then referencing it as I'd done while coding yesterday.
+Understanding and implementing viewport meta tag.
+Implementing logo from heroicons
+Using gradient to give shadows to an image
+Z-index
+understood how section tag can be used to prevent code from being rewritten and its advantages over div Learned to display videos in websites and also how to use loop and other functionalities Using the idea of input and labels to simulate drop-down column. understood when + and ~ is used while declaring in the css how to remove the underline from hyperlink the working of border-radius and padding and how it together is implemented in making containers learned about inset in css things like font weight and why rem is used instead of px use of grid and grid template use of transition while on click with the cursor changing the cursor type while hovering the mouse over it. ( pointer event) change the position of the text while focused ( along with transition ) understood about the different way to call the parent and the child classes. how to change the position of the text to the right side in even intervals of a section using the idea of order and nth child